-It’s really efficient when you get to wash your clean clothes twice, because they have sat so long in a basket they start to smell and are a wrinkly mess.
-Or your kids mistake the clean laundry for dirty laundry (naturally) and begin to top it with their daily wears.
+It’s really efficient when you get to wash your clean clothes twice because they have sat so long in a basket they start to smell and are a wrinkly mess.
+Or your kids mistake the clean laundry for dirty laundry (naturally) and begin to top it with their daily wear.

 Tip #3: WASH YOUR DARKS WITH YOUR WHITES

 You can see from my images, I knowingly separated my whites out and washed them aside from the darks.
 So logically, I would remember to do that all the time.
 Right?